 The biggest house in the world is the Istana Nurul Iman, with a massive 2.15 million sq ft (200,000 m2).
 It is located in Brunei and serves as the residence of the Sultan of Brunei, Hassanal Bolkiah.
 This huge mansion has a 5,000-person banquet hall.

-The top 10 biggest houses in the world are the Istana Nurul Iman, Buckingham Palace, Antilia, Biltmore Estate, Safra Mansion, Witanhurst, Modern Versailles, La Reverie, Villa Leopolda, and The One.
-They are situated all over the world and you can read the full details in our article.
+The top 10 biggest houses in the world are the Istana Nurul Iman, Buckingham Palace, Antilia, Biltmore Estate, Safra Mansion, Fair Field, The One

 If you exclude Istana Nurul Iman and Buckingham Palace because they are homes to government officials, the largest private home in the world is Antilia, a 400,000 sq ft (37,000 m2) skyscraper in Mumbai, India, owned by billionaire Mukesh Ambani.

 The biggest houses in the world are owned by many influential and famous people.
 The Sultan of Brunei, Hassanal Bolkiah, resides in the world’s largest house, the Istana Nurul Iman with 2.15 million sq ft.
 Buckingham Palace, a residence for the reigning Monarch of the UK, is the second-largest house with 828,800 sq ft.
-The famous Jacqueline and David Siegel own one of the biggest houses in the world, the 85,000 sq ft Modern Versailles, as featured in the documentary Queen of Versailles.
+The famous Jacqueline and David Siegel own one of the biggest houses in the world (When and if completed, that is), the 85,000 sq ft Modern Versailles, as featured in the documentary Queen of Versailles.